olidare/Data-Analytics---Spotify-Artist-Growth/README.md

 - The better use of Instagram to grow Streams.

 ---

 # Update June 2025
 Sadly Spotify has reduced API access (https://developer.spotify.com/blog/2025-04-15-updating-the-criteria-for-web-api-extended-access), currently without the API lots of the more advanced statistical analysis won't be possible with the data we have.

+To move forward we will try to pull in more social media data from TikTok, Instagram & Youtube to gain further insights.

 ### **Advanced Data Analysis**